 A good Cheese Platter or Charcuterie Board can make a big statement at your next get-together or holiday party.
 A variety of cheeses, nuts, fruits, meats, and condiments will create a beautiful and appetizing display.

-For more easy recipes try these.
+For more Charcuterie Boards try this.

 How to Make Your Cheese Platter Appealing?

 Add the utensils you will need on the board.
 This will guide your guests to know what to use when and where.
 Meats are best served thinly sliced and the suggested best meats are Salami and Prosciutto.